wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

 This behavior should apply to all general-purpose recursive resolvers used on the public Internet.

-# Availability of root zone data
+# Availability of IANA root zone data

-In order for the {{RFC8806}} mechanism to be effective, a resolver must be able to fetch the contents of the entire root zone.
+In order for the {{RFC8806}} mechanism to be effective, a resolver must be able to fetch the contents of the entire IANA root zone.

 This is currently usually performed through AXFR ({{RFC5936}}) and MAY continue doing so.
 Resolvers also MAY allow fetching this information